ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 It is difficult to talk about abuse, especially abuse within the sacred bonds of marriage.
-Each situation, person, and relationship is unique in a variety of ways.
+Each situation, person, and relationship is unique in various ways.
 It is frequently difficult to compare the behaviors and actions of people in one relationship to those in another.
-But there are some signs that can help a woman in a relationship figure out if her husband is abusive.
+But some signs can help a woman in a relationship figure out if her husband is abusive.

 The addition of marriage may make approaching the subject of reaching out more difficult.
 Marriage is a legally binding contract, which makes it appear more difficult to recognize an abusive husband and its consequences.
 Even more difficult is the prospect of ending the relationship entirely.
 This article will help you answer questions like “Is my husband abusive?” and “What should I do if I have an abusive husband?”